 Humanitarian policy and partnerships

-Australia's humanitarian emergency relief supplies
+Australia's humanitarian logistics capability and relief supplies

 Australia delivers humanitarian emergency relief supplies to communities in need.
 Below are some examples of Australia's recent emergency responses.

 - 2022: Hunga Tonga-Hunga Ha'apai Volcanic Eruption and Tsunami

 - 2021: Typhoon Rai (Odette), and COVID-19 outbreaks in Papua New Guinea and India

 - 2020: Tropical Cyclones Harold and Yasa and the Beirut port explosion